loshjawrence/NOTES/ue5.md

 This is the c++ name
 * pass that auto generated channel name to GetWorld()->SweepSingleByChannel(...)

+### PHYSICS
+For perf physics components go to sleep when not involved in anything and need to be woken up UPrimitiveComponent::WakeAllRigidBodies

+### SET DEFAULT LEVEL
+Edit->project settings->maps modes->editor startup map, game default map

+### creat blueprint from scene object
+click on an object in the scene and click the node tree thing for the instance call it BP_Blah

+### BOX COLLISION
+when in a blueprint click add and search box collision then make sure to edit the collision presets i.e. probably turn on overlap against the object that needs to trigger it make sure generate overlap events is checked event graph node "on component begin overlap"

+### add c++ component to existing blueprint
+* add c++ component
+* optionally go to all classess and search for parent class to derive from
+* need in h file above class declaration: UCLASS( ClassGroup=(Custom), meta=(BlueprintSpawnableComponent) )

 ### CREATE BLUEPRINT NODES IN C++